The Top 10 Things to Clean in the Kitchen with a Box of Baking Soda

 5. A greasy hood filter

 Yuck.
 Greasy filters are the worst.
 Have you cleaned yours lately?

 Get our tutorial: How To Clean a Greasy Range Hood Filter

 It might not remove the most embedded stains, but it’s a definite improvement!

 See the steps: The Best Way to Remove Old Coffee Stains from Mugs & Carafes

 Rust is dust with the power combo of baking soda and a potato.

 See our tutorial: Skip the Harsh Cleaners: You Can Remove Rust with a Potato!

 You already keep a box of baking soda in the fridge, right?
-Put some in a bowl on the countertop after a fishy or frying cooking session to help neutralize smells.
+Put some in a bowl or cored-out lemon peel and place it on the countertop after a fishy or frying cooking session to help neutralize smells.